daniel-fink/Elements/README.md

 ### Note:
 This fork upgrades Elements for use in the latest version of Unity (2020.3.11f1), since there are some dependency conflicts using the original project.
-(Specifically it updates the glTFLoader so it uses an later version of Newtonsoft.Json, and updates the core Elements library to netstandard2.1)
+Specifically it updates the glTFLoader so it uses a later version of Newtonsoft.Json, and updates the core Elements library to netstandard2.1.
+The updated glTFLoader .DLL can be built using this repository: https://github.com/daniel-fink/glTF-CSharp-Loader

 This has been tested on macOS.
 All Unit tests pass.